On this page

 - Responsible department for delivering, operationalizing, or implementing the science and technology safety and security requirement

-- LGD may be federal, provincial, territorial, municipal or Indigenous
+- LGD may be federal, provincial, territorial or municipal

 Under industry and academia, the responsibilities listed are: